 Active Volcanic Area And One Of The Best Tramping Tracks In The World

 Tongariro National Park is the oldest national park in New Zealand.
-Situated in the middle of North Island, it is formated by three volcanic mountains Ruapehu, Ngauruhoe and Tongariro located in the middle of park.
+Situated in the middle of North Island, it is formed by three volcanic mountains Ruapehu, Ngauruhoe and Tongariro located in the middle of park.

 Mount Ngauruhoe is that special mountain which has been filmed in movie Lord Of The Rings as the famous Mt Doom – residence of the dark king Sauron.

-The fact that this National Park lies on active volcanic area enhances the scary feeling from this place even if you re not at the movie.
+The fact that this National Park lies on active volcanic area enhances the scary feeling from this place even if you’re not at the movie.

 This volcanic area is still alive, and thus there is a chance of volcanic eruption, that is why this place is monitored.
-Some places along tracks are marked as hazardous area and is recommended to walk fast and not stop there, but don´t worry, tracks are controlled and chances something serious can happen are low.
+Some places along tracks are marked as hazardous area and are recommended to walk fast and not stop there, but don´t worry, tracks are controlled and chances something serious can happen are low.

 These mountains have also great significance at Maori culture and all of three summits are sacred.

 If you are interested here is a link about Maori legend about this subject: